Botcopy/docs/docs/responses/botcopy-custom-payloads.md

 - [Geolocation: getCurrentPosition() method](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation/getCurrentPosition)

 Gets the user's current location using the `window.navigator.geolocation.getCurrentPosition` method.
 If the user has not consented to this on the website the bot is on before, the user will be prompted to consent or deny.
-Most browsers save this perference on a per website basis and this can be reset in browser settings.
+Most browsers save this preference on a per website basis and this can be reset in browser settings.
 See the [getCurrentPosition() reference](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation/getCurrentPosition) for more.

 If the outcome of the location prompt is successful (user consents), the sub-action defined in the `success` field will be executed.
 If the outcome of the location prompt is unsuccessful (user denies or error occurs), the sub-action defined in the `error` field will be executed.
 The result of the location prompt is added to conversation parameters in Dialogflow CX and conversation context in Dialogflow ES.